swaraj2203/Cosmology/README.md

 - Symbolic computation of the Christoffel symbols for a FRW metric
 - Symbolic derivation of the Ricci tensor and Einstein tensor
-- Automatic calculation of the Friedmann equations and cosmic acceleration equation
+- Calculation of the Friedmann equations and cosmic acceleration equation

 # Reference
 Carroll, S. M. Spacetime and Geometry: An Introduction to General Relativity.
 Addison-Wesley, 2004